Can you think of anything better than having dessert for breakfast?

 A few weeks ago, the grandparents, kids and I went apple picking at a local u-pick farm.
 We had picked strawberries there before, but this was our first time picking apples.
 My son was concerned that he would need a ladder to reach the branches, but when we arrived, we were greeted with rows and rows of dwarf trees, making picking an incredibly rewarding and fun experience.

-I missed the total weigh in, but we brought home roughly 9 gallons worth of apples in all sorts of varieties.
-Hands down, our favorite way to enjoy apples is to eat them fresh, but a foodie can’t help but want to make something with them when there’s three large buckets full sitting pretty in the kitchen.
+We brought home roughly 9 gallons worth of apples in all sorts of varieties.
+Hands down, our favorite way to enjoy apples is to eat them fresh, but a foodie can’t help but want to make something with them when there’s three large buckets full sitting in the kitchen.

 My first instinct was the slab apple pie for our weekly family dinner, but my step-mom had already beat me to it.
 Our neighbor recently had a baby, so they got the incredibly simple oatmeal apple crumble, but still the craving wasn’t satisfied.
 Sure I made something, but I didn’t get to eat it!